Software Asset Management – Why Track Employee Application Use?

 Compliance violations

 Each software vendor has their own End-User License Agreement (software license agreement) that the organization must adhere to.
-Without adequate oversight an organization runs the risk of violating their agreements to the vendors.
+Without adequate oversight, an organization runs the risk of violating its agreements with vendors.

 Increased costs